 These are some of the most common questions we are asked during private consultations and over the phone:

 - Is varicose vein or spider vein treatment covered by insurance?If you have symptomatic vein disease, most insurance companies and Medicare will cover the consultation and diagnostic ultrasound examination.
-If the examination reveals incompetence of the major veins, further treatment by endovenous laser is also covered by all major insurance carriers and Medicare.
+If the examination reveals incompetence of the major veins, further treatment by endovenous laser is also covered by all major insurance PPO’s and Medicare.
+We are in network with Blue Cross/Blue Shield PPO, United Health Care PPO, Cigna PPO, Aetna PPO, Humana PPO, and all others.

 Read our Insurance Policy »